ABQFilmTour/abqfilmtour.github.io/README.md

 ### Aesthetic goals
 - Making user comment box more user friendly, display more information
-- ~Pull in IMDB poster for location activity.~

 ### Stretch goals
 - Handle picking from multiple images on the UI
 - Request throttling
 - Using room to cache data so the app is still usable offline,
-- Save bookmarked locations to shared preferences
-- A ‘create your own tour’ feature.

 ### Relevant Links